 Finding directions around Lipsi Island is easy.
 Just ask anyone.
 It’s a small island.

-Disclaimer: The author was the guest of the businesses mentioned in this article.
+Special Thanks: The author was the guest of the businesses mentioned in this article.
 All opinions are my own.
 I wish to thank Lipsi Mayor Mr. Fotis Maggos, my guide Assistant Mayor Ms Isidora Klapsi and Ms Sophia Haitos, town council member and principal of the school for their valuable insights into Lipsi and the Dodecanese.
 Re Make Consulting, Athens, facilitated arrangements.